Sony Ericsson W800: Criticisms

 Whilst being a highly capable phone, it does suffer from some of the flaws that the K750 does.
 The primary concern is that of the joystick.
 This has long been a contentious issue with some reviewers finding it hard to use and highly susceptible to damage over time, in as much as it will cease to function (however, the W810i resolves this issue).
 The other is that the construction quality, whilst physically solid, is prone to creaking and wear over time.
 The screen, again whilst of a good out of the box quality, is prone to fingerprints and scratching because it is mounted flush within the phone, meaning if left to rest face down damage can occur.
 The dust gets trapped inside the screen easily and reduces visibility of the display.
 However these factors have not stopped it becoming highly popular.
 Also the phone has been found to randomly restart and turn off, especially while coming out of the clock on sleep mode.

 Some users experience a high level of background hiss and quantization noise when using the Walkman feature at low volume levels, a problem that first appeared in a firmware update.
 No official fix is planned, though end users have provided solutions that can be applied by directly accessing the phone's filesystem.

-Fake W800
+Counterfeits

-A fake W800 has been released in China under the name of Music Mobile W800c.
+A fake W800 was released in China under the name of Music Mobile W800c.

 It is similar in design to the SE W800 but is slightly taller.
 The Walkman logo on the bottom of the phone is flipped horizontally, 'Sony Ericsson' at the top of the phone is replaced by 'music mobile', the 'Walkman' on the side is replaced by 'Musicvideo'.

 The fake phone has a 1.3 MP camera, FM radio and uses MicroSD cards.

 The phones software also copies some elements of the SE W800, the default wallpaper is the default Walkman image, the main menu uses Sony Ericsson icons (Walkman, PlayNow, Contacts etc.).